breandan/breandan.github.io/_posts/2015-02-01-shorthand.md

 \end{align*}
 $$</span>

 Notation can also change how we think.
 Alonzo Church’s λ-calculus is one example of notation that changed not only just nomenclature, but usage as well.
 In the 1930s, Church developed a notation for describing computable functions called a *lambda expression*.
 Today we think of λ-expressions as a kind of shorthand for defining [anonymous functions](http://en.wikipedia.org/wiki/Anonymous_function).
-More importantly, λ-calculus treats functions and data as one in the same and provides an alternative model of computation through *substitution*.
+More importantly, λ-calculus treats functions and data as the same and provides an alternative model of computation through *substitution*.
 While equivalent to the procedural model, it can lead to vastly different (and often far simpler) solutions to the same problem.

 <figure>
 <img src="/public/folding_lambda.gif"/>